 Machine learning is the science of making computer artifacts improve their performance by learning from data without requiring humans to program their behavior explicitly.
 This is an undergraduate-level introductory machine learning course designed for students with a solid computational and mathematical background.
 Students will learn the mathematical and computational principles underlying a variety of machine learning models and algorithms and will also gain hands-on experience by applying some of them to learn from data.
-Prerequisite(s): (COMP 2012 OR COMP 2012H) AND (ELEC 2600 OR IEDA 2510 (prior to 2018-19) OR IEDA 2520 OR IEDA 2540 OR ISOM 2500 OR LIFS 3150 OR MATH 2411 OR MATH 2421 OR MATH 2431).
+Prerequisite(s): (COMP 2012 OR COMP 2012H) AND (ELEC 2600 OR IEDA 2520 OR IEDA 2540 OR ISOM 2500 OR LIFS 3150 OR MATH 2411 OR MATH 2421 OR MATH 2431).
 Exclusion(s): COMP 4331, COMP 5212, ISOM 3360